Garysagittarius/MyConfig.nvim/README.md

 5. Make sure to install [Packer](https://github.com/wbthomason/packer.nvim) and run ```:PackerSync```

-6. Then add language servers of ur choice in the ~/.config/nvim/after/lsp.server and install them in ur system
+6. Then add language servers of your choice in the ~/.config/nvim/after/lsp.server and install them in your system

 ## ScreenShots
 <p float="left">